vrk/pouch.cafe/index.md

     <img src="/images/table.png" class="cafetable" />
     <div class="explanation">
       <p>
         Pouch Cafe is my tiny online store.
-It’s the home of Pouch, the zine for stationery lovers, plus some other zines and other things!
+It’s the home of <a href="/pouch">Pouch</a> and some other zines and other things!
       </p>
       <p>
-        Take a look around and I hope you enjoy your stay! 💞
+        Take a look around and I hope you enjoy your stay 💞
       </p>
     </div>
   </div>